CASR-HKU/MSD-FCCM23/software/README.md

     Any version of **Python3** should be fine.

 ## Software Evaluation Steps

+**Before running, make sure you are in the `MSD-FCCM23/software` path (```cd software/ ```)**

 - *Quantization Accuracy* based on quantization-aware training (QAT), with all the EB = 2.
 (The results in Table IV in the paper)

     To run the QAT, follow the steps in command line:
-    ```
+    ``` bash
-    ./scripts/msd_quant_standard_eb.sh    #Each line stands for one experiment
+    ./msd_quant/msd_quantization/scripts/msd_quant_standard_eb.sh  # Each line stands for one experiment

-    i.e. ResNet18 with EB2 quantization:
+    # e.g. You can run them individually, ResNet18 with EB2 quantization:

     CUDA_VISIBLE_DEVICES=0 python -u -m torch.distributed.launch --nproc_per_node=1 --master_port 46671 main.py --dataset=imagenet --model=resnet18 --epoch=5 --mode=int --wbit=8 --abit=8 --batch_size=128 --eb=csd_eb2 --lr=0.0005 --train > ./checkpoint_log/ResNet18_EB2_MSD.log 2>&1

     ```

 - *Accuracy-speedup trade-off* based on quantization-aware training (QAT), with mixed EBs.
 (The results in Fig. 10 in the paper).
 This part includes 2 steps.
-Firstly, scheduler will search the differnet latency results based on various EBs for each layer (results will be in `./msd_scheduler/aux` and `./msd_analysis/adaptive_search_xxx` are be copied to `./msd_quant_latency_search`).
-Secondly, QAT framework will be run based on the searched EBs.
+Firstly, scheduler will search the differnet latency results based on various EBs for each layer (results will be in `./msd_scheduler/aux` and they are be copied to `./msd_quant/msd_analysis/csv`), **we have already finished this step for the evaluators**.
+Then, QAT framework will be run based on the searched EBs.

     To run the mixed-EB search and corresponding QAT based on searched results, follow the steps in command line:
+    ``` bash
+    # Step 1: Mixed-EB search methodology
+    python msd_quant/msd_analysis/adaptive_search_resnet50.py

+    python msd_quant/msd_analysis/adaptive_search_vgg16.py

+    # Step 2: QAT under the different latency constrained
+    ./scripts/msd_quant_latency_search.sh  # The required information will be manually imported from step 1 into it for QAT.

+    # After training is done, you can check results in the log files

     ```
-    Step 1: Mixed-EB search methodology
-    ../msd_analysis/adaptive_search_(resnet18/resnet50/vgg16).py  # A set of mixed-EB strategies that meet the speedup ratio will be searched out.

-    Step 2: QAT under the different latency constrained
-    ../scripts/msd_quant_latency_search.sh  # The required information will be manually imported from step 1 into it for QAT.

-    ```

-- *Direct check*. **ONLY for the artifact evaluation of the paper.** If you want to evaluate the results for the accuracy only and do not want to retrain the models, we provide all the training logs in `./msd_quant/msd_quantization/checkpoints`.
+- *Direct check*. **ONLY for the artifact evaluation of the paper.** If you want to evaluate the results for the accuracy only and do not want to retrain the models, we provide all the training logs in `./msd_quant/msd_quantization/logs`.

+    - Log files in `training_logs/standard_eb` are for the accuracy results with EB=2, which refer to the step 1 (*Quantization Accuracy*).
+    - Log files in `training_logs/mixed_eb` are for the accuracy results with mixed-EB search, which refer to the step 2 (*Accuracy-speedup trade-off*).

-    Also, if you want to check the training process by yourself and load our QAT process, you can directly run the following command to load the checkpoints and start training:
+    Also, if you want to check the training process by yourself and load our QAT process, you can directly run the following command to load the checkpoints and start training.
+The loading process is easy to be implemented.
+Checkpoints are uploaded to the Google Drive: https://drive.google.com/drive/folders/1P2mohQ-MckCwfwl8FRYUzIO5q7WpUiUe?usp=sharing
-    ```

-    ```

-- *Scheduler for hardware evaluation*, with various DNN models and hardware platforms.
+- *Scheduler*, with various DNN models and hardware platforms.
 The scheduled results are not final ones in Table IV, but for the hardware evaluation in `../hardware`.

     To run the scheduler, follow the steps in command line:
+    ``` bash
+    ./scripts/run_scheduler.sh
     ```

-    ```

     After running, the results will be saved in `./msd_scheduler/results`.
-The latency results searched by the scheduler are in the format of `format.txt`, which contains the optimal schedule and dataflow for the model.
-Also, the layer-wise optimal schedule and dataflow with csv files will be copied to `../hardware/host/` for the hardware evaluation.
+The latency results and the corresponding layer-wise schedules are stored in the csv file.
+Also, the csv files will be copied to `../hardware/host/schd_csv` for the hardware evaluation.
+If you want to check the details of the scheduler, please refer to `./msd_scheduler/README.md`.

     **NOTE: the results generated in this step are based on cycle-accurate simulator in our scheduler, not the real hardware.
 The hardware evaluation will generate the final results in Table IV.**